3lectr1c0/WaterFlow/README.md

 # WaterFlow

- WaterFlow is a A rust plugin for oxide/umod with various water related commands.
+ WaterFlow is a a rust plugin for oxide/umod with various water related commands.

 ### Permissions
 ##### waterflow.use